BluePlanetResearch/proposals/HealthDataNet-v4.md

 ### Please include the team’s future plans and intentions.

-We believe a successful implementation of this paradigm in the neurophysiology field will kindle interest amongst other types of health provider companies (e.g. anesthesia providers that typically work closely with surgical neurophysiologists in the operating room) and stimulate their adoption of Ocean Protocol.
+We hope to successful implement this paradigm in the neurophysiology field as our major goal by end of 2022.
+This should kindle interest amongst other types of health provider companies (e.g. anesthesia providers that typically work closely with surgical neurophysiologists in the operating room) and stimulate their adoption of Ocean Protocol.

 Our mission is to become a nationally accredited, specialized service providing healthcare companies with storage, analytics and monetization